Each year according to the International

 may be the welds on its ships..

-IF MANAGEMENT, ENGINEERS & THEIR WELD SUPERVISION DO NOT FULLY UNDERSTAND "WELD COSTS", THE SUBJECT IS NOT LIKELY LIKELY TO BE PART OF THE DAY TO DAY WELD SHOP CONVERSATION:
+IF MANAGEMENT, ENGINEERS & SUPERVISION DO NOT FULLY UNDERSTAND "WELD PROCESS CONTROLS AND WELD COSTS", THESE SUBJECT ARE NOT LIKELY LIKELY TO BE PART OF THEIR THE DAY TO DAY WELD SHOP CONVERSATIONS:

 To put salt in the Canadian Frigates ship yard management wounds, every weld produced with

-the low wire feed (low deposition rate) settings, took each of the 250 - 300 welders approx. 30 to 400% longer than it should have.
+the low wire feed (low deposition rate) settings, took each of the 250 - 300 welders approx. 200% longer than it should have.

-Canadian yard simply had no effective weld management and ironically spent over a million dollars annually on "welder training" which resulted in extraordinary poor weld productivity and quality.
-Not that anyone gives a dam, but the low weld deposition rates and unnecessary weld rework could readilyy result in Canadian tax payers paying > 10 plus MILLION dollars per year on unnecessary weld labor costs.
+Canadian yard ironically spent over a million dollars annually on "welder training" which resulted in extraordinary poor weld productivity and quality.
+I estimated that the low weld deposition rates and unnecessary weld rework would readily result in over 15 to 20 MILLION dollars per year on unnecessary weld labor and rework costs.

 I delivered my weld report to the yard management.
-The report provided the required data and practices for the yard to get it's
+The report provided waht the issues were and the required data and practices for the yard to get it's

-welds to the quality and productivity that they should have been attaining.
+welds to the quality and productivity that they could readidly attain.

 was later informed that my weld report never got as far as the first manager who reviewed